LearnOnDemandSystems/docs/lod/vm-profiles.md

     >[!TIP] Licensing considerations when using ESX;
-traditional ESX allows the control of Physical CPU sockets and number of CPU Cores allocated evenly to each socket.
+traditional ESX allows the control of physical CPU sockets and number of CPU cores allocated evenly to each socket.
 With some software products licensed is based on physical CPU sockets therefore, it is important to know how Skillable allocates the physical CPU sockets on ESX hosts.
 If you select a virtual machine size that uses 24 or less vCPU cores the virtual machine will run on a single physical CPU socket.
-If a virtual machine size with more than 24 vCPU’s is selected, then the vCPU’s will be split evenly across two physical CPU sockets.
+If a virtual machine size with more than 24 vCPUs is selected, then the vCPUs will be split evenly across two physical CPU sockets.

     #### Hyper-V